How do you prepare for fire, theft, and other problems that may postpone your business operation? Be ready with your gift basket disaster plan.

 A valuable lesson

 One morning my husband left our apartment for work but came rushing back announcing that his car was stolen.
-The car was found stripped of every tool.
+The car was later found stripped of every tool.

 We had apartment insurance but could not claim the tools because my husband had no inventory of the valuables.
-That, unfortunately, is life in general.

 You don’t regularly keep every receipt for everything you purchase for personal use.
 However, business use is quite different because it’s mandatory to have receipts for yearly tax reconciliations.